Biennial Inventory

 Ensure Every Piece of Equipment has a Property Tag

 Make sure every piece of equipment has a University of California property tag.
 If the equipment was transferred from another UC campus, the equipment might have a property tag from that campus.
 That is OK as long as the tag number matches the inventory record.
-Here are some examples of property tags.

-If the property tag is missing, incorrect, unreadable or if it does not have a scannable barcode, notify Equipment to receive a replacement tag.
+Note: If the property tag is missing, incorrect, unreadable or if it does not have a scannable barcode, notify Equipment to receive a replacement tag.

 Verify Off-Campus Equipment